isaacharrisholt/advent-of-code/README.md

 not Turing complete without a preprocessor and HTML, and MATLAB because it's paid.

-If I am unable to complete a puzzle in a language, I will skip instead try to solve it in another language.
+If I am unable to complete a puzzle in a language, I will instead try to solve it in another language.

 <details>
 <summary>Languages by day</summary>